Best Books for Kids

 We know that reading to your children is quite possibly the single best thing you can do as a parent.
 The educational benefits of being read to as a child are massive, regardless of socioeconomic and cultural background.
 My suspicion is that if, in addition to reading to our children, we also do the kind of activities I’m suggesting, there will be further educational benefits.

-“My belief is that if we encourage children to look closely at the world, and ask the right kinds of questions, we will set them on the path towards becoming truly scientifically literate”
+“If we encourage children to look closely at the world and ask the right kinds of questions, we will set them on the path towards becoming truly scientifically literate”

 We live in a world with gross inequality, where the privileged few end up with the best jobs, running things.
 So if there is a way of reducing that inequality from childhood, as reading to children seems to do, and as exposing them to a better science education may do, then I’m all for it.
 I’m for anything we can do to reduce inequality in society.
 You might think, ‘Who is this guy?
 He thinks a science activity book is going to reduce inequality?’
 Well that’s it.
 That’s my thing.